 Rick oversees the monitoring, management planning, habitat improvements, and public access for the lands owned by the Conservancy.
 He holds a bachelor’s degree in geography from Keene State College and a master’s degree in resource management and conservation from Antioch University New England.
 Rick enjoys hiking and fishing.
 He and his wife and their three pets live together in Fitzwilliam.

 Lindsay joined the Conservancy in 2017 after previously working for Keene State College in the alumni relations and fundraising office.
 Prior to that, she worked for Stonewall Farm where she was responsible for community outreach.
 She holds a bachelor’s degree in communications and dance performance from Keene State College and is a certified yoga instructor.
 Lindsay currently serves on the board of directors for the Little Ossipee Lake Association in Waterboro, Maine, where she spends summer weekends with her extended family.
 Lindsay lives in Jaffrey, with her husband and daughter, where she can often be found practicing yoga while weeding her garden.

 communications and outreach manager

 Katrina joined the Conservancy in 2009, after working for Yankee magazine.
 Previously, she worked for an independent book publisher and as a freelance writer and editor.
-Katrina is currently on the board of Historic Harrisville, and has served on the board of the Peterborough Folk Music Society and the Monadnock Institute of Nature, Place and Culture.
+Katrina is currently on the board of Historic Harrisville, and has served on the boards of the Peterborough Folk Music Society and the Monadnock Institute of Nature, Place and Culture.
 She holds a bachelor’s degree in journalism from the University of Colorado at Boulder and a master’s degree from the Bread Loaf School of English at Middlebury College.
 She enjoys traveling and being outdoors as often as she can whether biking, hiking, camping, canoeing, skiing, or snowshoeing.
 Katrina lives with her husband and son, and their dog, in Harrisville.